isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* ???
-Difficult: Flag smart pointer arguments where ownership isn't affected.
+* Difficult: Flag smart pointer parameters (parameters of a type that overloads `operator->` or `operator*`) that are never copied, moved from, or assigned to.
+That means the ownership semantics are not used.

 ### <a name="Rf-pure"></a>F.8: Prefer pure functions